-As a financial adviser, part of your role involves helping clients evaluate risks and returns.
+As a financial advice professional, part of your role involves helping clients evaluate and manage risks and returns.
 In many ways, you’re there to help create as much certainty as possible in what is an uncertain world.
 This means looking beyond the short term at the longer-term implications of clients’ decisions.

 Now that might be entirely appropriate under the circumstances but an increasing focus on the future in our personal lives, to the point where it becomes a preoccupation, means we risk losing perspective and stop living in the present.
 And to stop living in the present means we overlook the beauty of what we are experiencing now, while we wait for tomorrow’s next big thing which, let’s face it, may never eventuate.

 The reality is our life can change in a heartbeat.
 Death is probably the most obvious example, yet we don’t really give it much thought.
 In our modern world, it’s sanitised and hidden.
 So we tend to ignore or forget just how fragile we all are.

 The ancient Greek and Roman philosophers had the paradoxical idea that in order to thrive in life, you must remember that life could change (or even end) at any moment.

 They believed that acknowledging the continual flux of life allows us to savour the moment more.
 They also gave us some strategies, one of which is shared below, to help us appreciate what we have in our lives, who we have in our lives and how to thrive in the time we have available to us.
 These strategies serve as a reminder of how unrealistic our expectations are that our lives will stay the same tomorrow as they are today.